1999 World Series: Game 4

 Game 4 featured the presentation of the Roberto Clemente Award to Tony Gwynn, followed by a battle of hard-throwing Cy Young Award winners, Roger Clemens and John Smoltz.
 In the third inning, the Yanks broke through when Tino Martinez singled off Ryan Klesko's foot with the bases loaded, driving in two runs.
 Jorge Posada followed with another RBI single, making the score 3–0.
 Clemens, seeking his first World Series victory, was outstanding, the only Braves scoring coming in the eighth when Boone singled in Walt Weiss.
 Jim Leyritz added another Yankees run with a shot in the eighth, adding to his legacy as a great postseason performer and as one of the thorns in the side of Braves fans.
 Rivera, who was named Series MVP, got Keith Lockhart to fly out to LF Curtis for the final out of the season.
+To date, Rivera is the last full time relief pitcher to win the World Series Most Valuable Player.

 The 1999 New York Yankees became the first team to win the World Series in consecutive sweeps since the 1938–1939 Yankees.
 It was the first sweep by a team without home-field advantage since when Baltimore swept the Dodgers.
 The Yankees' 11–1 postseason record was the best ever in the wild card era, which was later tied by the Chicago White Sox in (the 1976 Reds finished a perfect 7–0 in the postseason, which preceded the permanent introduction of the wild card and Division Series).
 The Yankees players were each paid $326,000 for this World Championship.

 With the Yankees' sweep of the Braves, this was the second time in 1999 that a New York City team had swept a team from Atlanta out of a playoffs; the Knicks had swept the Hawks in the second round of the NBA Playoffs during their Cinderella run to the NBA Finals, where they lost to the San Antonio Spurs.
 It would also mark the final time the Yankees clinched the championship at the old Yankee Stadium.

 The powerhouse Braves batted just .200 in the 4-game Series.
 Despite this, John Smoltz later referred to this series as "the closest four-game sweep you could ever have," given the fact that even with their anemic offensive showing, the Braves were still quite possibly two more prudent decisions on bullpen use away from a 2-1 lead after the first three games, with two starters blowing 8th inning leads when in both cases there had been very clearly visible situational red flags about their fitness to be left in the games that long.

 With the game 4 victory, the Yankees claimed their record-breaking 25th World Championship in North American professional sports, surpassing the previous record of 24 set by the National Hockey League (NHL)'s Montreal Canadiens.